ecmwf/anemoi-configs/configs/aifs/aifs-single-mse-1.0/README.md

 num_gpus_per_model: 4
 ```

-If the memory requirements of an n320 model are too much for the system being trained on, we also provide configurations for o96, which will reduce the memory requirements significantly.
+If the memory requirements of an n320 model is too much for the system being trained on, we also provide configurations for o96, which will reduce the memory requirements significantly.
 To train this model switch the dataset config and training configs for the o96 variants.

-For the o96 resolution it is possible to fit the model all on 1 gpu, so `config.hardware.num_gpus_per_model` can be set to 1.
+For the o96 resolution it is possible to fit the model all on 1 40GB gpu, so `config.hardware.num_gpus_per_model` can be set to 1.

+> **Note:** Anemoi has been built with slurm in mind, if you are using a job system other then slurm, and find issues, please raise an issue on the appropriate anemoi repository.

 ### Datasets